Experienced Surgical Care

 Post-operative monitoring and pain management are our priority following surgery.
 Your vet will also provide thorough instructions for at-home care.

-We will always keep you informed about what the surgery we recommend entails and why we are suggesting it as a treatment option for your pet.
+We will always inform on what the surgery we recommend entails and why we are suggesting it as a treatment option for your pet.
 We will also walk you through any special care your pet will require both before and after the procedure.
 We practice stringent surgical protocols at our clinic.

 Our vets at Frontier Veterinary Hospital routinely perform the following elective and non-elective surgeries: